truenas/middleware/docs/userguide/freenas_services.rst

 .. |smart2.png| image:: images/smart2.png

 .. note:: :command:`smartd` will wake up at every configured "Check Interval".
-It will check the times you configured in :menuselection:`System --> S.M.A.R.T.
+It will check the times you configured in :menuselection:`Tasks --> S.M.A.R.T.
 Tests` to see if any tests should be run.
 Since the smallest time increment for a test is an hour (60 minutes), it does not make sense to set a "Check Interval" value higher than 60 minutes.
 For example, if you set the "Check Interval" for *120* minutes and the smart test to every hour, the test will only be run every 2 hours since the daemon only wakes up every 2 hours.